Kong/kongponents/docs/components/modal-fullscreen.md

 There are 5 designated slots you can use to display content in the fullscreen modal.

+- `header-icon`
-- `header-content`
+- `header-content` - title text in the header
-- `action-buttons` - Contains action buttons which are right-aligned.
+- `action-buttons` - contains action buttons which are right-aligned.
 If not used, provide default Cancel/Submit buttons
+- `body-header` - title to display in the body section
-- `body-header-description`
+- `body-header-description` - description text displayed beneath the `body-header`
 - `body-content`

 <KButton appearance="primary" @click="exampleIsOpen = true">Open Fullscreen Modal</KButton>